How To Make Your Own Cannabis Topicals

 Practically every dispensary today carries cannabis topicals, things like lotions, balms, and salves.
 With so many options now available, why would someone make their own?

 Patients may want to make their own cannabis topicals for a few reasons.
-Sensitive patients may need the assurance of certain ingredients.
-Other patients may possess a particularly effective cannabis plant with unique qualities.
+Sensitive patients with allergies perhaps may need the assurance of certain ingredients.
+Other patients may rely on a particularly effective cannabis plant with unique qualities.
 Still others may discover their local shop ran out of their most trustworthy topical brand, and desperate times call for DIY measures.

 How to Make the Base Salve